Subscribe to Mental Health email updates.

 A woman is at risk for suicide or for harming her baby if she has postpartum psychosis.
 It's important to tell a doctor right away if you or someone you know is feeling this way.

-Your doctor can ask you questions to test for depression.
+The U.S. Preventive Services Task Force recommends screening for depression after pregnancy.
+Your doctor will ask you questions to test for depression.
 Your doctor can also refer you to a mental health professional who specializes in treating depression.

 Some women don't tell anyone about their symptoms.
 They feel embarrassed, ashamed, or guilty about feeling depressed when they are supposed to be happy.
 They worry they will be viewed as unfit parents.

 Any woman may become depressed during pregnancy or after having a baby.
 It doesn't mean you are a bad or "not together" mom.
 You and your baby don't have to suffer.
 There is help.

 The two common types of treatment for pregnancy-related or postpartum depression are:

 Learn more about taking medications during pregnancy.

 These treatment methods can be used alone or together.
 If you are depressed, your depression can affect your baby.
 Getting treatment is important for you and your baby.
 Talk with your doctor about the benefits and risks of taking medicine to treat depression when you are pregnant or breastfeeding.

 Content last updated: February 12, 2016.